-4.18B Overriding of automatic safety systems (such as overload or alignment interlocks) should be prohibited in normal handling procedures of both fresh and irradiated fuel.
+4.18.B Overriding of automatic safety systems (such as overload or alignment interlocks) should be prohibited in normal handling procedures of both fresh and irradiated fuel.
 Under abnormal fuel handling conditions, an urgent need may arise for defeating interlocks.
 Such operations should be carried out by competent and authorized staff only, in accordance with approved procedures.
-An independent safety review of such actions should be performed before such these abnormal operations are commenced.
+An independent safety review of such actions should be performed before suchthese abnormal operations are commenced.

-- 4.19.
-The following are examples of specific issues which should be taken into consideration for reactors that are refuelled off-load: - Measures for radiological protection and supervision during the refuelling process should be established; Containment or confinement integrity should be as specified for refuelling; - Air cleaning systems should be operable as specified; - A reliable power source should be available; Startup range neutron flux detectors and related alarms should be operable; - Control rods should be inserted into the core and disconnected to render them inoperable, borated water with the specified boron concentration should be circulated and positive measures should be taken to prevent dilution (lockout of pure water control valve; locking of all borated water systems likely to be used in the vicinity of the reactor); - The reactor vessel and pool storage water levels should be maintained above specified minimum levels; - The reactor should be subcritical for a minimum specified period and by a minimum amount before fuel discharge is commenced; - Appropriate interlocks should be in the correct configuration and the necessary functional checks and calibrations should be carried out on the control rod drive circuit, the reactor protection system and the refuelling equipment; - At least one shutdown cooling loop should be in operation with appropriate emergency cooling capability available; - Appropriate procedures should be established to prevent foreign materials from being introduced into the reactor vessel; Measures should be taken to prevent any unnecessary handling of components - Adequate communication links should be established between the control room and the fuel loading area;
+4.19.
+The following are examples of specific issues which should be taken into consideration for reactors that are refuelled off-load4:

+- Measures for radiological protection and supervision during the refuelling process should be established; - Containment or confinement integrity should be as specified for refuelling; - Air cleaning systems should be operable as specified; - A reliable power source should be available; - Startup range neutron flux detectors and related alarms should be operable; - Control rods should be inserted into the core and disconnected to render them inoperable, borated water with the specified boron concentration should be circulated and positive measures should be taken to prevent dilution (lockout of pure water control valve; locking of all borated water systems likely to be used in the vicinity of the reactor); - The reactor vessel and pool storage water levels should be maintained above specified minimum levels; - The reactor should be subcritical for a minimum specified period and by a minimum amount before fuel discharge is commenced; - Appropriate interlocks should be in the correct configuration and the necessary functional checks and calibrations should be carried out on the control rod drive circuit, the reactor protection system and the refuelling equipment; - At least one shutdown cooling loop should be in operation with appropriate emergency cooling capability available; - Appropriate procedures should be established to prevent foreign materials from being introduced into the reactor vessel; - Measures should be taken to prevent any unnecessary handling of components or tools over the reactor pool while handling a fuel assembly; - Adequate communication links should be established between the control room and the fuel loading area; - --An authorized person should be in charge throughout the entire refuelling process; - A final check should be carried out before vessel closure to ensure that the core has been correctly loaded (checking fuel and core component identification) and, if possible, a video recording should be made for subsequent verification;